-- Setting up a free school involves completing the Department for Education’s application form, which you submit to the DfE in one of their application windows.
+- Setting up a free school involves completing a Department for Education application form, which you submit to the DfE in one of their application windows.

 - The DfE assess your application against their criteria and decide whether or not to invite you to attend an interview where they will question you on your proposal.
-They then decide whether to approve or reject your proposal based on your application and your performance at interview.
+They then decide whether or not to approve your proposal based on your application and your performance at interview.

 Regional Schools Commissioners